China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

-When people think of China in Africa, they picture roads and railways and massive ports.
+When people think of China in Africa, they picture roads, railways and massive ports.
 That’s part of the story.
 But there’s another revolution happening right now, and it’s quieter, deeper, and way more consequential.
 It’s China’s digital footprint in Africa.

 The New Digital Silk Road